jaynie12/apiFrench/README.md

 Phase 3:
---Able to send a notification to user about what they need to study each day
+--Able to send a notification to user about what they need to study each day -- Stretch:  Deploy code to AWS

 Phase 4:
---Add a habit tracker to show them their progress each day for speaking, listening , reading writing
+--Add a habit tracker to show them their progress each day for speaking, listening , reading writing.

 Phase 5:
 --Ask the user for their current French level and give them a plan on what to study